statistical-learning-seminars/statistical-learning-seminars.github.io/README.md

-# One World Statistical Learning Seminars
+# Statistical Learning Seminars

-This repository contains the source files for <https://owsl-seminars.github.io/>.
+This repository contains the source files for <https://statistical-learning-seminars.github.io/>.